 calendar year (1 January to 31 December).

-One week you may need to work more than another week.
-It can also happen that you work fewer hours than agreed but still get paid for these hours.
-This is called underhours.
-The worked additional hours or non-worked hours (underhours) are calculated each calendar quarter.
-If the number of underhours is greater than the number of additional hours, the negative balance is settled in the month following the calendar quarter with a maximum of 1 (pro rata) roster-free day, unless the employer has not enabled you to work the agreed hours.
+One week you may have to work more than another week.
+It may also happen that you work fewer hours than agreed, but still get paid for these hours.
+This is called shortfall hours.
+The worked additional hours or unworked hours (shortfall hours) are calculated each calendar quarter.
+If the number of shortfall hours is greater than the number of additional hours, then the negative balance is settled in the month following the end of the calendar quarter with a maximum of 1 (pro rata) roster-free day, unless the employer has not enabled you to work the agreed hours.

-Are you covered by part B of the CLA?
-During the reference period*, additional hours and underhours can be accumulated.
-At the end of the reference period, it is determined how many overtime and/or underhours you have accumulated.
-Underhours expire at the end of the reference period unless the cause of the underhours reasonably falls under your responsibility.
+Are you covered by Part B of the CLA?
+During the reference period*, hours can be added and subtracted.
+At the end of the reference period, it is determined how many overtime and/or shortfall hours you have made.
+Shortfall hours expire at the end of the reference period, unless the cause of the shortfall hours reasonably falls under your responsibility.
 This is the case, for example, if you schedule yourself too little.
-In that case, you must make up the underhours no later than 3 months after the end of the reference period.
+In that case, you must make up the shortfall hours no later than 3 months after the end of the reference period.
 After that, they expire.

 *The reference period is a period of 12 consecutive months and runs parallel to the